pynucastro/pynucastro/examples/test-chapters/README.md

+# test-chapters

-# Network generator containing one rate from each of the Reaclib chapters for testing.
+Network generator containing one rate from each of the Reaclib chapters for testing.

 This would be a good place to start adding unit testing.